notaryproject/specifications/specs/signature-specification.md

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.

-This specification defines the set of signed and unsigned attributes that make up a valid The Notary v2 signature.
+This specification defines the set of signed and unsigned attributes that make up a valid Notary signature.
 This specification aims to be be agnostic of signature envelope format (e.g. COSE, JWS), details of encoding the envelope in a specific signature envelope format are covered in in separate specs.

-Notary v2 supports the following envelope formats:
+Notary signature supports the following envelope formats:

 - [JWS](./signature-envelope-jws.md)
 - [COSE Sign1](./signature-envelope-cose.md)

 ### Payload

-Notary v2 payload is a JSON document with media type `application/vnd.cncf.notary.payload.v1+json` and has following properties.
+Notary signature payload is a JSON document with media type `application/vnd.cncf.notary.payload.v1+json` and has following properties.

 - `targetArtifact` : Required property whose value is the descriptor of the target artifact manifest that is being signed.
 Only [OCI descriptor][oci-descriptor] is supported.
   - Descriptor MUST contain `mediaType`, `digest`, `size` fields.
   - Descriptor MAY contain `annotations` and if present it MUST follow the [annotation rules][annotation-rules].
-Notary v2 uses annotations for storing both Notary specific and user defined metadata.
-The prefix `io.cncf.notary` in annotation keys is reserved for use in Notary v2 and MUST NOT be used outside this specification.
+Notary signature uses annotations for storing both Notary specific and user defined metadata.
+The prefix `io.cncf.notary` in annotation keys is reserved for use in Notary and MUST NOT be used outside this specification.
   - Descriptor MAY contain `artifactType` field for artifact manifests, or the `config.mediaType` for `oci.image` based manifests.

 #### Examples